stafim/GestaoDeVagas/replit.md

   - Ensures consistency between job divisions and workflow divisions
   - Division field positioned immediately after Client field in "Informações Básicas" section
   - **Workflow filtering**: Approval workflow dropdown shows only workflows matching the selected division
+  - **Cost Center filtering**: Cost center dropdown shows only cost centers matching both selected company AND division
-  - Workflow field disabled until division is selected
+  - Both workflow and cost center fields disabled until division is selected
-  - Auto-clears workflow selection if division is changed to prevent mismatches
+  - Auto-clears workflow and cost center selections if division is changed to prevent mismatches
+  - Informative placeholders guide users through the cascading selection process
+  - Warning messages displayed when no cost centers available for selected division
 - **Use Case**:
   - Each workflow must be associated with a specific division
+  - Cost centers are filtered by both company and division for better data organization
   - Create division-specific workflows (e.g., "Aprovação FACILITIES" only for FACILITIES division)
+  - Ensures cost centers are appropriate for the division's context
   - Enables customized approval processes per organizational area
   - To cover all divisions, create separate workflows for each
   - Job creation form now uses same division source as workflows for data consistency